 Advantages of Closed Adoption

 While it is encouraged that you consider an open adoption, it is always up to you to decide what type of post-adoption relationship you want to have with the adoptive family and your child.
-There are some advantages of a closed adoption for some women.

-If you don’t want to share any personal information about yourself with the adoptive family or your child, choosing a closed adoption may be the best way to protect your privacy.
+- If you don’t want to share any personal information about yourself with the adoptive family or your child, choosing a closed adoption may be the best way to protect your privacy.

-Some birth mothers believe that choosing to have a closed adoption will allow them to close this chapter of their lives.
+- Some birth mothers believe that choosing to have a closed adoption will allow them to close this chapter of their lives.
 You might choose a closed adoption if you think it will make it easier for you to heal and find closure after the adoption.

-In the age of social media, DNA testing services and more, maintaining complete privacy is increasingly difficult.
+In the age of social media, at-home DNA testing services and Google, maintaining complete privacy is virtually impossible.
 If you choose a closed adoption, your adoption specialist will respect your wishes and take every possible measure to ensure your privacy is protected.
-However, it’s important to be aware that your identifying information could be discovered accidentally, and it’s not uncommon for adoptees in closed adoptions to conduct searches and reach out to their birth parents later in life.
+However, it’s important to be aware that your identifying information could be discovered accidentally by the adoptee or adoptive family.
+It’s not uncommon for adult adoptees in closed adoptions to conduct searches and reach out to their birth parents later in life.

-If you’re looking to share only a small amount of information about yourself, but still remain in your child’s life, there is a great option for you — a semi-open adoption.
-With this option, American Adoptions can help you mediate your pictures and letters agreement, contact with the adoptive family, and so much more.
+If you’re looking to share only a small amount of information about yourself, but you want to remain in your child’s life, there is a great option for you — a semi-open adoption.
+With this option, American Adoptions can help you mediate contact with the family through pictures and letters.

-Even if you choose to have a closed adoption, your child can still search for you later on in life.
+Even if you choose to have a closed adoption, your child can still search for you later in life.
 Most states require that your child be at least 18 before they can request their adoption records and search for you.

 There is no right or wrong choice when it comes to contact for your adoption.
 It’s important to take care of yourself, and do what’s best for yourself and your family.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.